Analysis | With endless games, MLB’s postseason has become a test of endurance — for the fans

 The Padres alone deployed nine pitchers, tying an MLB record for a postseason game.
 Yes, in fairness, they were forced to scramble when starter Mike Clevinger was hurt and had to leave in the second inning — but it was already the third time in four games the Padres have tied that particular record.

-If you define excitement in baseball by athletes in motion — a ball in the gap, an acrobatic catch, a crisply turned 6-4-3 double play, or even a routine pop-up — you would have been bored by Game 1 of Dodgers-Padres, in which, amid all the walks and strikeouts, there were just 39 balls put in play across nearly four hours of baseball.
+If you define excitement in baseball by athletes in motion — a ball in the gap, an acrobatic catch, a crisply turned 6-4-3 double play or even a routine pop-up — you would have been bored by Game 1 of Dodgers-Padres, in which, amid all the walks and strikeouts, there were just 39 balls put in play across nearly four hours of baseball.
 That’s one ball in play every six minutes.

-Baseball, especially this postseason, has become a game made for highlight shows: three and a half hours of inaction punctuated by a couple of jaw-dropping, 450-foot homers.
+Baseball, especially this postseason, has become a game made for highlight shows: three and a half hours of inaction punctuated by a couple of stunning, 450-foot homers.
 Wow — those sure are exciting.
-Be sure not to miss them on the next morning’s SportsCenter.
+Be sure not to miss them on the next morning’s “SportsCenter.”

 The entire 2020 postseason, in fact, has only exacerbated some of the disturbing trends that have gripped the sport in recent years — with pitchers who throw harder and spin the ball faster than ever before, hitters whose only weapon against all that heat and spin is to swing for the fences and front offices that have deduced a parade of fresh relievers is more effective than a starter going seven innings.
 This isn’t a new problem, but it’s one that keeps getting worse.

 This season, a record 36.1 percent of all plate appearances ended in either a walk, strikeout or home run — i.e., outcomes that do not involve a ball put in play.
-So far this postseason (through Tuesday), that percentage is up to 38.8 percent.
+This postseason (through Tuesday), that percentage is up to 38.8 percent.

-In perhaps the most extreme example, the Atlanta Braves and Cincinnati Reds combined to strike out 37 times across 13 innings in Game 1 of their first round series — as many strikeouts as there were in the entire 1990 World Series — and 42.4 percent of batters failed to put a ball in play.
+In perhaps the most extreme example, the Atlanta Braves and Cincinnati Reds combined to strike out 37 times across 13 innings in Game 1 of their first-round series — as many strikeouts as there were in the entire 1990 World Series — and 42.4 percent of batters failed to put a ball in play.

 It’s not as if baseball hasn’t been aware of the ominous trend lines — which are even more concerning when combined with a fan base that skews older and a media and entertainment landscape that keeps getting more crowded.

-In past years, Commissioner Rob Manfred has made it a priority to get the pace-of-play problem under control, by (among other things) floating the notion of a pitch clock — which still has yet to appear in the majors outside of spring training — and instituting a three-batter minimum for relievers beginning in 2020, a rule-change that has had a negligible effect.
+In past years, Commissioner Rob Manfred has made it a priority to get the pace-of-play problem under control, by (among other things) floating the notion of a pitch clock — which has yet to appear in the majors outside of spring training — and instituting a three-batter minimum for relievers beginning in 2020, a rule change that has had a negligible effect.

 This year’s coronavirus pandemic, which upended baseball’s regular season and diverted attention from other issues, forced Manfred to put aside that project to focus on simply getting through this season.
 But in an interview with The Washington Post before the start of the postseason, he vowed to return to the pace-of-play issue once the pandemic recedes.